Full Code

 What is MCP?

-The Model Context Protocol is an open standard that enables AI assistants to securely connect to external data sources and tools.
-Instead of being limited to their training data, AI agents can now access real-time information, execute functions, and maintain persistent state through MCP servers.
+The Model Context Protocol is an open standard that allows AI assistants to securely connect to external data sources and tools.
+This enables them to access real-time information, execute functions, and maintain a persistent state, breaking free from the limitations of their training data.

 Why Memobase + MCP?

-Traditional AI conversations are stateless - each interaction starts fresh without memory of previous exchanges.
-Memobase MCP changes this by providing:
+Traditional AI conversations are stateless.
+The Memobase MCP server changes this by providing:

-3. User Profiles: Build comprehensive understanding of users over time
+3. User Profiles: Build a comprehensive understanding of users over time.

-4. Cross-Platform: Works with any MCP-compatible client (Claude Desktop, Cursor, Windsurf, etc.)
+4. Cross-Platform Compatibility: Works with any MCP-compatible client, such as Claude Desktop, Cursor, or Windsurf.

 Setup